evilwizardstudios/smithy/docpage/docs/editor/adapter.md

   | |
   :---:|:---
-  <button type="button" class="btn btn-warning btn-sm"><i class="fa fa-external-link-square fa-3x"></i></button> | Contains the same set of connection vector quick-set buttons as in the Adjust Connection Angle Mode of the [Node Palette](#node-palette).
+  <button type="button" class="btn btn-warning btn-sm"><i class="fa fa-external-link-square fa-3x"></i></button> | Contains the same set of connection vector quick-set buttons as in the Adjust Connection Vector Mode of the [Node Palette](#node-palette).
 These buttons function identically to the palette set, and when clicked, the connection vectors of all selected nodes  will be changed.
   <button type="button" class="btn btn-info btn-sm"><i class="fa fa-pie-chart fa-3x"></i></button> | Clicking a [Preset](manager/#probabilty-preset-manager) will apply values to that preset to all selected nodes.
   <button type="button" class="btn btn-info btn-sm"><i class="fa fa-tags fa-3x"></i></button> | This is the same [Tag Manager](node#tag-manager) as in the [Node Settings Window](node#node-settings-window), but changes here will be applied to all nodes in selection.
 Tags that appear in multiple nodes will be marked with a number corresponding to the number of nodes selected that contain the tag.
   <button type="button" class="btn btn-info btn-sm" style="background-color:#8e44ad;border-color:#8e44ad;"><i class="fa fa-bullseye fa-3x"></i></button> | Like the [Node Settings Window](node#node-settings-window), but applies the entered [jitter values](node#generation-jitter) to each node in the selection.